tic-oss/Knative/examples/resources/service-function/README.md

 kubectl apply -f backend-sinkbinding.yml
 ```

-- Create a self subscription(trigger) between the backend service and the kafka broker so that it will receive it's own events from kafka broker using:
+- Create a subscription(trigger) between the function and the kafka broker so that it will receive it's events from kafka broker using:
 ```
-kubectl apply -f backend-self-trigger.yml
+kubectl apply -f backend-responder-trigger.yml
 ```

 - or else, simply apply all the manifest files at once using: